Syringa reticulata

-Syringa reticulata, the Japanese tree lilac. is a species of flowering plant in the family Oleaceae native to eastern Asia, which is grown as an ornamental in Europe and North America.
+Syringa reticulata, the Japanese tree lilac, is a species of flowering plant in the family Oleaceae.
+It is native to eastern Asia, and is grown as an ornamental in Europe and North America.

 Description

 It is a deciduous small tree growing to a height of 12 m, rarely to 15 m, with a trunk up to 30 cm, rarely 40 cm in diameter; it is the largest species of lilac, and the only one that regularly makes a small tree rather than a shrub.
 The leaves are elliptic-acute, 2.5-15 cm long and 1-8 cm broad, with an entire margin, and a roughish texture with slightly impressed veins.
 The flowers are white or creamy-white, the corolla with a tubular base 0.16–0.24" (4–6 mm) long and a four-lobed apex 0.12–0.24" (3–6 mm) across, and a strong fragrance; they are produced in broad panicles 5-30 cm long and 3-20 cm broad in early summer.
-The fruit is a dry, smooth brown capsule (15–25 mm long), splitting in two to release the two winged seeds.
+The fruit is a dry, smooth, brown capsule (15–25 mm long), splitting in two to release the two winged seeds.